-Main Example – Infamous 2: It mixes some string-percussion loops using horizontal resequencing.
+Main Example - Infamous 2: It mixes some string-percussion loops using horizontal resequencing.
 Themes appear and disappear during the song, and the game also uses vertical-layering depending on your level of energy or proximity to the enemies.
-The result is a percussion-ambient state music where you don’t remember if you listened that track before, so it totally avoids the sense of repetition.
+The result is a percussion-ambient state music where you don't remember if you listened to that track before, so it totally avoids the sense of repetition.

 All these concepts can be implemented by programming your own audio engine in your game, and by letting programmers know which parameters you will ask for to adapt your music.
 But there are some middlewares that help you to achieve this task, as a composer and as a programmer:

 Just check out this tools and read tutorials about them, try to experiment with these techniques.